its-kind-of/pneumonia-classification/Readme.md

 # Pneumonia Classification

-This is a Python script for classifying chest X-ray images to detect pneumonia using Torch Lightning.
+This is a Python script for classifying chest X-ray images to detect pneumonia using trained Deep Learning model.
 It is built using Streamlit and Keras.

 ## Getting Started